-Would a different workgroup, manager, or position be better for you within the same organization?
+Would a different group, manager, or position be better for you at the same company?

-Is your specific work environment not for you anymore?
+Is your current work environment just not for you anymore?

-Do you dread going in on Monday mornings?
+Do you dread going in (or logging in) on Monday mornings?

-Is the discomfort short-lived and brief, or constant and permanent?
+Is the discomfort you feel short-lived and brief, or constant and permanent?